nimiq/developer-center/learn/protocol/validators/validators.md

 This transaction permanently removes a retired validator from the network and returns the validator's deposit.
 A validator can only be deleted after completing a cooldown period and if all delegations have been withdrawn.
 If there are still stakers, a tombstone record is created to track the remaining stake until all stakers withdraw their funds.
 Tombstones ensure that stakers can retrieve their stake even after the validator is no longer active, safeguarding the network’s economic integrity.

-### Additional Considerations:
+### Additional Considerations

-1. **Jailing Participation:** Even when jailed, validators must continue participating in specific votes (skip blocks and macro blocks) to fulfill the 512 votes requirement and maintain network stability
+1. **Jailing:** Even when jailed, validators must continue participating in specific votes (skip blocks and macro blocks) to fulfill the 512 votes requirement and maintain network stability
-2. **Transition Delays:** Most state changes, especially those involving deactivation and reactivation, align with election blocks to prevent disruption during the epoch
+2. **State Transition Delays:** Most state changes, especially those involving deactivation and reactivation, align with election blocks to prevent disruption during the epoch
-3. **Finality of Retirement:** Once a validator enters the retired state, it cannot revert to any other state except deletion, ensuring a straightforward exit process from active validation.
+3. **Finality on Retirement:** Once a validator enters the retired state, it cannot revert to any other state except deletion, ensuring a straightforward exit process from active validation.

-### Penalties and Jailing
+### Punishments

 If a validator delays block production, the **penalty** is the burning of rewards for that specific block, reducing the validator's earnings.
 For more severe offenses, validators face **jailing**, which locks them out of participation for a defined period.
 During this lock-up period, validators cannot participate in block validation, though they may still be required to participate in voting until the end of the epoch.
 Validators can only return to active status once the penalty period is served.
-For more detailed information on penalties and jailing, refer to [Nimiq's penalties documentation](https://www.nimiq.com/developers/learn/protocol/penalties).
+For more detailed information on punishments, refer to [Nimiq's penalties documentation](https://www.nimiq.com/developers/learn/protocol/penalties).

 ## States